Thursday, August 1, 2024

 But, as per usual, my point is to come because we aren't going to bash food.

-Take that negativity over to the Weight Watchers page.
+Take that negativity over to your favorite diet blog's comment section.

 Not on my watch.